sirixdb/sirix-web-frontend/README.md

 1. `git clone https://github.com/sirixdb/sirix-web-frontend.git`
 2. Start Keyclock with the command `sudo docker-compose up waitforkeycloak` from your sirixdb directory with the copied `docker-compose.yml` file.
-3. In your browser navigate to http://127.0.0.1:8080 and click on the link "Administration Console".
+3. In your browser navigate to http://127.0.0.1:8080 and click on the link "Administration Console" (if using Docker Toolbox, see below).
 4. Use username "admin", password "admin" to log in.
 5. Navigate to `Clients` => `sirix`.
 6. Set `Standard Flow Enabled`.